 The remainder of the trail is along the footpath on The Avenue, probably one of the most pleasant approaches to any town in Hampshire or indeed England. originally a recreation area for the town owned by the Bishop of Winchester, for the last century it has been looked after by the Town Trustees.
 In spring time the many beds of daffodils planted by the Rotary Club line the walk and in summer the two lines of mature limes give pleasant shade. part way along you will pass Turnpike House a fine red-brick hexagonal building that was originally a tollhouse.Rejoin the Millennium Trail at the gates of Arlebury Park Recreation Ground.

 As you turn left you will walk under the last of a splendid avenue of lime trees planted in the 19th century.
 At the end of The Avenue you will walk down Pound Hill, the site of a 'pound' for stray animals.
 It was also the location of a Hurdle House where hurdles for the sheep markets were stored.
-The house below the Running Horse is a good example of an early 18th century house.
+The house below the Running Horse, once a pub but now a private house, is a good example of an early 18th century house.

 As you cross the top of The Dean, immediately on your left is the original Perins School building.
 In 1697 Dr Henry Perin founded Perin's Grammar School located here until 1932 when it moved to its present site, that you have just passed on the opposite side of the road.